 Days before, we planned how to prepare for this celebration.
 After our heathy breakfast servings of fresh fruit and vegetable juice and a bowl of oatmeal with mashed sweet yam, we were out the door by 10:00 a.m.

 We figured out a walking itinerary from Place de la Concorde.
 With comfortable walking shoes, a light jacket and a hat, we headed to our first stop: 4 rue Cambon Paris 1er (off of rue de Rivoli).

 There was a short line when we got there.
-While waiting to be served, a representative of Autours des Williams - " of the Williams and Beuren syndrome: a genetic disorder that affects more than 300 000 children today" - came to us to talk about their organization.
+While waiting to be served, a representative of Autours des Williams - "the French association of the Williams and Beuren syndrome: a genetic disorder that affects more than 300 000 children today" - came to us to talk about their organization.
 We received some information, a guide to the macaron flavors, and a raffle entry form to fill up for a chance to win the grand prize: brunch for two at Royale de Monceau.
 For a small donation, we each were entitled to choose 3 pieces of macaron to sample, for free.